Frequently Asked Questions (FAQs)

 Buprenorphine is a medication used in treating people who are addicted to pain pills or heroin.
 Additional information can be found on the medications page.

 Do you provide buprenorphine (Suboxone) without requiring the patient to participate in the rehab program

 If a patient is currently seeing a provider for buprenorphine and is willing to continue buprenorphine, we will induce buprenorphine for the patient.

 Do you follow a 12-step model?

-Our program is compatible with 12-Step principles, but unlike many other abstinence-based treatment programs we do not make the 12-Step steps traditions the core of our program.
-Because of the importance of participation in community recovery support group for a stable recovery, we expect our patients to make a good faith effort to participate in one or more of these groups during their time at Kolmac.
+Our program is compatible with 12-Step principles, but unlike many other abstinence-based treatment programs we do not make the 12-Step traditions the core of our program.
+Because of the importance of participation in community recovery support groups for a stable recovery, we expect our patients to make a good-faith effort to participate in one or more of these groups during their time at Kolmac.

 CareFirst members, depending on your benefits, typically do not have to pay any out-of-pocket expense for Kolmac services